SarahAHG/Map-Project-Jubail-Landmarks/README.md

-## Udacity Neighborhood Map project - Jubail Districts
+## Udacity Neighborhood Map project - Jubail Landmarks
-This map show a number of jubail city districts.
+This map show a number of jubail landmarks.
-You can filter through the locations, and read information about each district.
+You can filter through the locations, and read information about each landmark.

 ## How to start
 1. Download this version on your machine.